 Finding the right suppliers is critical to the success of any drop shipping business because suppliers are at the core of this fulfillment model.
 There are a number of ways to find legitimate wholesalers to work with.
-Once you know the product you would like to sell, call the manufacturer and ask them for a list of suppliers, then contact the suppliers to see if they drop ship.
+Once you know the product you would like to sell, contact the manufacturer and request a list of suppliers, then contact the suppliers to see if they drop ship.

-Attending a trade show allows you to speak with wholesalers and interact with their products in person.
-If you have the time and resources to attend a trade show, it is a great way to build out your contacts as well as identify the leading wholesalers in particular markets.
+Attending trade shows allows you to speak with wholesalers and interact with their products in person.
+If you have the time and resources to attend a trade show, it’s a great way to build out your contacts and identify the leading wholesalers in particular markets.

-Because you will need to work with multiple drop shipping suppliers to ensure continuity of supply, all three of these methods might be useful in identifying and comparing suppliers.
+Because you will need to work with multiple drop shipping suppliers to ensure continuity of supply, all three of these methods may be useful in identifying and comparing suppliers.

 There are also several questions you should ask of potential wholesalers to vet them.
 Most importantly, make sure they have a high-quality customer sales team in place.
 Good wholesalers should assign you to an individual sales representative who can take care of any issues that arise by working with you directly.
 This will help you solve any customer issues in a timely manner.
 It will also give you someone to hold accountable if anything goes wrong.

-It can be difficult to get a complete picture of what it will be like to work with a particular wholesaler.
+It can be difficult to get a complete picture of what it’ll be like to work with a particular wholesaler.
 However, placing a couple of test orders can give you a good sense of the customer experience.
-A test order will show you how long the supplier takes to ship and how they handle the order process.
+A test order will show you how long the supplier takes to ship and how it handles the order process.
 It will also show the quality of packing when the product arrives.